kojix2/chatgpt-cli/README.md

 ## Features

-- Interactive command-line interface using [GNU Readline](https://en.wikipedia.org/wiki/GNU_Readline).
+- Interactive command-line interface using [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) with [Emacs keyboard shortcuts](https://en.wikipedia.org/wiki/GNU_Readline).
 - Expand file contents from the file path(s) using the placeholder.
 - Expand web page contents from the URL using the placeholder.
 - Magic commands to `clear`, `undo`, `edit`, `write`, `save`, and `load` data.